Naila Nayem

 Naila Nayem (born 14 December 1981) is a Bangladeshi model and actress.
 She entered show business as a runway model and then became an actress.

 Early life

 Nayem was born in Barisal, Bangladesh.
-She completed a Bachelor of Dental Surgery (BDS) at Dhaka City Dental College, a private medical college, to become a dentist.
+She completed Bachelor of Dental Surgery (BDS) degree from City Dental College, a private dental college in Dhaka, to become a dentist.

 Career

 Nayem is a model sometimes known as the "Sunny Leone of Bangladesh."
 Nayem used social media to promote herself although according to her, she never thought of using Facebook.

 Besides modelling, Nayem works in television and film.
 She established her acting career by performing an item song in the film t.
 She acted in Bangla drama Ghat Babu Nitai Candra in 2013 which was based on Sunil Gangopadhyay's novel Ghat Babu.
 She performed in an item song.
 She was signed to appear in film Maruf Taka Dhorena.
 Nayem has also performed on Ananta Jolil in a programme organized by Grameenphone.
 She starred in a web series called The List by CMV.

 In 2015, Nayem starred in an award-winning commercial by Bagher Bachcha Digital for LG Electronics and was hired as the campaign image of Foodpanda.
 In 2016, her commercial with Bangladeshi cricketer Sabbir Rahman, promoting a non-alcoholic malt beverage, was banned by the Bangladesh Cricket Board.

 As of 2019, Nayem lived in Aftabnagar.